The Volkswagen Touareg has been spotted completely undisguised

 Earlier sightings also suggest that the next Touareg's interior will also be more premium than before, with higher-quality materials and a larger infotainment screen.
 This is intended to help it remain strong in the battle with the upcoming BMW X5 and the Volvo XC90.
 The car's look marks the push upmarket of Volkswagen's larger cars, the Arteon in particular.

 Powertrains for the Touareg will include a plug-in hybrid drivetrain, which will likely be related to the one that was used in last year's Beijing motor show concept.
 That produced 381bhp and 516lb ft of torque, and could drive in full-electric mode for up to 50 miles.
 In its most economical mode, the concept was also said to be capable of more than 94mpg combined.

 Below the hybrid drivetrain, more conventional turbocharged four-cylinder diesel and petrol units are likely to form the bulk of the Touareg's engine line-up.
 Volkswagen remains tight-lipped on engine options ahead of the car's official unveiling, though.

 As is the case with the current car, all models will come with four-wheel drive as standard.

 Pricing is likely to stay close to that of the current car, so expect an entry-level figure of around £45,000.
-No official debut date has been released, motor show debut in early 2018 is planned.
-First customer deliveries are scheduled for April, so an early year reveal is likely.
+First customer deliveries are scheduled for April.